bhisaac/5eFP/5eFP-SRD.md

 - **Attack.** The boss may move up to its speed and make one attack against a creature within range.
 - **Combat Reflexes.** The boss regains its reaction.
 - **Bolster LEVEL.** The boss gains a bolster pool equal to LEVEL.
-A boss can only activate this legendary action if a minion is within its line of sight.
+A boss can only activate this legendary action if a minion is within its LOS.

 ### A Boss' Lair